 Exempted hospital discharge (Does not apply to persons on the DD Waiver)

 A person age 21 years or older, with any diagnosis, may be exempt from the screening process when all of the following criteria are met:

-NOTE: If the nursing facility stay exceeds 30 days, a preadmission screening, level I determination, level II evaluation and full-team screening must be conducted within 40 days of the admission.
+NOTE: If the NF stay exceeds 30 days, a preadmission screening, level I determination, level II evaluation and full-team screening must be conducted within 40 days of the admission.